 Though transitional design still ranks at the top, kitchen designers are noting that modern design is catching up and becoming increasingly more appealing to homeowners.

 The sleek, contemporary look that represents modern design is gaining on transitional looks, partly because of its ease of use.
 With minimal to no ornamentation and less clutter, contemporary-style cabinetry, backsplashes, countertops and appliances are easier to clean and maintain.
-Also a reflection of this notable trend is this tidbit of information: glass backsplashes are predicted to grow in popularity, now already taking the No. 3 spot behind ceramic and stone.
+My friend was telling me about she went with a similar design and based it around a great glass kettle she found from glass kettle reviews.
+Also, a reflection of this notable trend is this tidbit of information: glass backsplashes are predicted to grow in popularity, now already taking the No. 3 spot behind ceramic and stone.

 2. Efficient storage